top of page

 The Woman Who Changed Her Men For Cats

-Ol' Baba made the whole neighborhood a little uneasy, on account of bein' a woman who minded her own, 'lone in that big ol' house.
-And on account of the missin' husbands.
-Stories spun 'round and 'round; Baba had planted them in the yard, or burned 'em up in her marble fireplaces, or plunked them on they heads to feed to her cats.
-A couple of the bolder young pups would call at Baba's lookin' for work.
-My ole pal Sam was one of ‘em got caught up with her in this way, goin’ ‘round to her place for the 'casional chore.
-And then the 'casional became the frequent.
-And then, before you know'd it, he's puttin’ on airs ‘bout Baba this, Baba that, how he was Baba’s favorite, and sportin' a gold chain Baba given him on 'count o' cleanin’ out her eaves.
+Old Baba made the neighborhood uneasy, on account of bein' a woman minding her own, on account of the cats, and on account of the missing husbands.
+Stories sprung up; Baba had planted the missing husbands in the yard, or burned 'em up, or ground 'em down as feed for her cats.
+A couple of bolder young so-and-so's would call at Baba's lookin' for work.
+My pal Sam was one of ‘em, going around her place for the occasional chore.
+And then the occasional became the frequent.
+And then, before you know’d it, Sam’s puttin’ on airs, sayin’ Baba this and Baba that, how he wuhz Baba’s favorite, and sportin' a gold chain Baba gave him on account o' cleanin’ out her eaves.
+Sam’d laugh it up with the boys, saying how he’d do a good bit more than clean her eaves if it meant livin’ uptown in the Fleurondissment with the rich folks, drinking tea under whirlin’ fans.

 ‘Hadn’t Baba gone and gotten herself married again last year?’
 I asked Sam.

-‘She got a pile o'money in there,’ Sam grinned, with a wink and flash of his gold tooth.
+‘She got money a’plenty in there,’ Sam grinned, with a wink and a flash of his gold tooth.
+Soon after, Sam himself went Up River, and one day I was passin’ Baba’s house and she hollers:

 got a job for you child